davidppineiro/davidppineiro.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a PhD candidate in Chemical Engineering at NTNU, advised by Professor <a href="https://folk.ntnu.no/skoge/">Sigurd Skogestad</a>.

-I am broadly interested in convex optimization and its applications to control, machine learning, and energy systems.
+I am a research scientist at Gridmatic applying optimization and machine learning to energy trading, aiming to bring better predictability to the grid and accelerate the adoption of renewable energy.

-I hold a Bachelor's in Energy Engineering from the University of Vigo and a Master's in Sustainable Energy from NTNU.
+I hold a BS in Energy Engineering from the University of Vigo and an MS in Sustainable Energy from NTNU, where I am pursuing my PhD in Control Systems and Optimization under Professor <a href="https://folk.ntnu.no/skoge/">Sigurd Skogestad</a>.
 I have done research stays at MIT with Professor <a href="https://web.mit.edu/braatzgroup/index.html">Richard Braatz</a> and at Stanford with Professor <a href="https://web.stanford.edu/~boyd/">Stephen Boyd</a>.
-I am also a recipient of a postgraduate fellowship from “la Caixa” Foundation.
+I am also a recipient of a "la Caixa" Foundation postgraduate fellowship.